Consuming too many alcoholic beverages can be detrimental to your health in many ways and can negatively impact your memory.

 A study of 30 healthy people found that those who consumed dark chocolate containing 720 mg of cocoa flavonoids demonstrated better memory compared to those who consumed white chocolate without cocoa flavonoids.
 Research here...

-To get the most benefit out of chocolate, choose dark chocolate with a cocoa content of 70% cacao or higher.
+To get the most benefit out of chocolate, choose dark chocolate with a cocoa content of 70% cocoa or higher.
 That will help ensure it contains larger amounts of antioxidants like flavonoids.

 It isn’t just what you eat that affects your memory, it’s also what and how much you drink.
 Water might just be the best brain tonic.